Getting a pre-signed URL to download an object

 - In the management console

-, select the folder. - Select Object Storage.
+, select a folder. - Go to Object Storage.

 - Click the name of the bucket you need.